Citizen King: History

-A remix of "Better Days (And The Bottom Drops Out)" was used in the 2000 movie Gone in 60 Seconds, and the original version was used in the video game, Street Sk8er 2, along with "Under the Influence".
+A remix of "Better Days (And The Bottom Drops Out)" was used in the 2000 movie Gone in 60 Seconds, and the original version was used in the video game Street Sk8er 2, along with "Under the Influence".
 "Salt Bag Spill" was featured on The Animal soundtrack in 2001.
-The band was managed by Jeff Castelaz, who later founded Dangerbird Records, and continues to manage keyboardist Dave Cooley in his work as a producer and mixer.
+The band was managed by Milwaukee native Jeff Castelaz, who later founded Dangerbird Records, and continues to manage keyboardist Dave Cooley in his work as a producer and mixer.

-Despite the success of the album and the high charting Better Days, plus the constant touring, the band's popularity eventually dropped off.
-Citizen King disbanded in 2002.
+Castelaz stated in a 2006 interview with onmilwaukee.com that the band had completed 85% of a second album before they suddenly broke up in the early 2000s.
+Though neither he nor anyone else associated with Citizen King have ever disclosed the reason for the split, he said “it had to happen, based on the reality of the time”.
+It was rumored, but never confirmed, that the catalyst for the break-up was unscrupulous personal behavior on the part of Sims.

 Cooley continued his career as a producer and has produced records for such artists as Silversun Pickups, Local Natives, Eulogies, Darker My Love and The Polyphonic Spree.
 Cooley also became a mastering engineer for Stones Throw Records, overseeing most of the albums by J Dilla and the label's founder Peanut Butter Wolf.